Ultra-Trail Australia is a challenging 100km running event held in the magnificent Blue Mountains in New South Wales.

 Local and international runners come to NSW yearly to participate in this endurance event, with hundreds of competitors making the trek around the challenging course.

-From 16-19 May 2024, the scenic and serene town of Katoomba in the heart of the stunning Blue Mountains, NSW, will once again welcome thousands of runners, spectators and support crew to Ultra-Trail Australia by UTMB (UTA).
+From 15-18 May 2025, the scenic and serene town of Katoomba in the heart of the stunning Blue Mountains, NSW, will welcome thousands of runners, spectators and support crew to Ultra-Trail Australia by UTMB (UTA).

 Located in the world heritage-listed Blue Mountains, the stairs won’t be the only thing taking your breath away at UTA.
 From the vast cliff tops and exposed rock formations to the cascading waterfalls and chorusing native bush alive with the sounds of nature, there’s something to take in at every point along the UTA course.